Akshay-Hegde/docs-for-pyrocms/README.md

 # Docs

 Docs is a PyroCMS module that allows you to easily include documentation bundled up with your module.
+This helps you keep the relative documentation with the correct version, and keep your docs up to date when you change your code.

 ## How ?

-__Docs__ will add a _Help_ link in your admin interface which will allow users to get help on any page they are on, provided that help exists. __Docs__ will find the documentation based on the admin URL by searching through your modules or generic `docs` folder.
-This will allow you to bundle a folder named `docs` with your modules which can simply be ignored by users who have the __Docs__ module disabled or unavailable.
-Worse case is they open it as a text file, or manually point to it in their browser if needed.
-Also, you can fall back to a generic `docs` folder if you are documenting a plugin, library, or other non-bundled item.
+__Docs__ will allow you to include a _docs_ folder along with your module which can be served up for viewing in the admin area.
+Files can be written in Markdown, Textile, or plain HTML, and can be themed using the regular PyroCMS theme format.
+This means you can include LEX code and other data from within your CMS inside your documentation.

 ## Installation Instructions

 Install __Docs__ like you would any other module.
+Once installed, you can view the __Docs__ documentation in your admin panel at `admin/docs/docs`.
+If you have already written your own documentation, you can view it at `admin/docs/MODULE_NAME`.
+Docs is targeted at PyroCMS 2.2 but may work with 2.1.

+## Beta

+__Docs__ is currently in beta with a basic working state.
+New features are being developed and the API / documentation may change frequently.
+Until we are out of beta, we will be keeping a list of changes, bugs, and to dos in our [docs/changelog.md](docs/changelog.md) file.